 The word “knowledge” is included certitude adjectives which ascribed to God and most comprehensive of these adjectives.
 We can say that the adjective of knowledge holds a very important place in Qur’an knitting.
 In about 380 verses of the Holy Qur’an, the word of knowledge takes place in various forms such as names, verbs, and adjectives (ilim, alîm, allâm, alâm) ascribed to God.

-The words derived from the root of “ilm” (knowledge) in the Qur’an (âlim, alîm, allâm, allâme, malum, malumat, muallem, irfan, marifet, etc.) take place approximately 750 different sentences.
+The Quran, calls the believers to seek “knowledge”.
+The words derived from the root of “knowledge” in the Qur’an (âlim, alîm, allâm, allâme, malum, malumat, muallem, irfan, marifet, etc.) take place approximately 750 different sentences.
 This number demonstrates that the Holy Qur’an gives so much importance to science and encourages to make scientific activities.
 For this reason, relevant verses deserve to be mentioned.

 1. (وَعَلَّمَ اٰدَمَ الْاَسْمَاءَ كُلَّهَا ثُمَّ عَرَضَهُمْ عَلَى الْمَلٰئِكَةِ فَقَالَ اَنْبِٶُنٖى بِاَسْمَاءِ هٰؤُلَاءِ اِنْ كُنْتُمْ صَادِقٖينَ)